 Distracted momentarily by the syringe in the Black Jack and the hip flask that came with my Aviator.
 Which I later found out was priced at £12.50!!!!!
 Whaaaaaaat?!
 I mean you get to keep the hip flask and when you return you get 50% off that specific cocktail.
 Great.
 Just what I’ve been wanting…

 We began to eat our meals after checking out the cocktails.
 The Black Jack comes recommended if you do happen to visit and is extremely strong.

-My mum wasn’t struck by her burger at all either and whilst we understand that this new restaurant, like all new restaurants, have their initial teething problems, sub-standard food shouldn’t be one of them.
+My mum wasn’t struck by her burger at all either.
+And whilst we understand that this new restaurant, like all new restaurants.
+They have their initial teething problems, sub-standard food shouldn’t be one of them.